get-ctms/assets/legal/privacy_policy.md

 ### B. Spreadsheet Content
 To perform the service of tracking containers, the Add-on accesses data within the **currently active Google Sheet**.
 Specifically:
-*   We read container numbers or tracking IDs that you select or highlight in your spreadsheet.
 *   We write tracking status updates back into your spreadsheet.
 *   **Note:** We do not access other files in your Google Drive.